On the connectivity of the disjointness graph of segments of point sets in general position in the plane: Preliminaries

-\begin{proposition} Let $H$ be a connected graph.
-Then $H$ is $k$-connected if and only if $H$ has $k$ pairwise internally disjoint $a-b$ paths, for any two vertices $a$ and $b$ of $H$ such that $d_H(a,b)=2$. \end{proposition} \begin{proof} The forward implication follows directly from Menger's Theorem.
-Conversely, let $U$ be a vertex cut of $H$ of minimum order.
-Let $H_1$ and $H_2$ be two distinct components of $H\setminus U$, and let $u\in U$.
-Since $U$ is a minimum cut, then $u$ has at least a neighbor $v_i$ in $H_i$, for $i=1,2$.
-Then $d_H(v_1,v_2)=2$.
-By hypothesis, $H$ has $k$ pairwise internally disjoint $v_1-v_2$ paths.
-Since each of these $k$ paths intersects $U$, then we have that $|U|\geq k$, as required. \end{proof}
+\begin{proposition} Let be a connected graph.
+Then is -connected if and only if has pairwise internally disjoint paths, for any two vertices and of such that . \end{proposition} \begin{proof} The forward implication follows directly from Menger's Theorem.
+Conversely, let be a vertex cut of of minimum order.
+Let and be two distinct components of , and let .
+Since is a minimum cut, then has at least a neighbor in , for .
+Then .
+By hypothesis, has pairwise internally disjoint paths.
+Since each of these paths intersects , then we have that , as required. \end{proof}

-\begin{remark} Let $a,b$ be vertices of $D(P)$ such that $d_{D(P)}(a,b)=2$.
-By Proposition~\ref{pro:restric} and Menger's Theorem, in order to show Theorem \ref{thm:main} it is enough to show that $\eta(P;a,b)\geq \kappa(n)$. \end{remark}
+\begin{remark} Let be vertices of such that .
+By Proposition~\ref{pro:restric} and Menger's Theorem, in order to show Theorem \ref{thm:main} it is enough to show that . \end{remark}

-In view of Remark~\ref{lem:main}, for the rest of the paper we can assume that $a$ and $b$ are two fixed vertices of $D(P)$ such that $d_{D(P)}(a,b)=2$.
-Then $a$ and $b$ are not adjacent in $D(P)$, and hence $a\cap b\neq \emptyset$.
-This inequality and the fact that the points of $P$ are in general position imply that $a\cap b$ consists precisely of one point of ${\mathbb R}^2$, which will be denoted by $o$.
-Then $a$ and $b$ cross at $o$, or $o$ is common endpoint of $a$ and $b$.
+In view of Remark~\ref{lem:main}, for the rest of the paper we can assume that and are two fixed vertices of such that .
+Then and are not adjacent in , and hence .
+This inequality and the fact that the points of are in general position imply that consists precisely of one point of , which will be denoted by .
+Then and cross at , or is common endpoint of and .

-An endpoint of $a$ or $b$ that is in exactly one of $a$ or $b$ will be called a {\em leaf} of $\{a,b\}$.
-Thus, if $a$ and $b$ cross at $o$, then each endpoint of $a$ and $b$ is a leaf.
-Otherwise $o$ is a common endpoint of $a$ and $b$, and each of $a$ and $b$ has exactly one leaf, namely the endpoint of $a$ (respectively, $b$) distinct from $o$.
-We say that $a$ (respectively, $b$) is {\em large with respect to $P$} if any leaf of $\{a,b\}$ is in $\overline{P}$.
-If there is only one point set under consideration, then we shall simply say that $a$ (respectively, $b$) is ``large".
+An endpoint of or that is in exactly one of or will be called a \emph{leaf} of .
+Thus, if and cross at , then each endpoint of and is a leaf.
+Otherwise is a common endpoint of and , and each of and has exactly one leaf, namely the endpoint of (respectively, ) distinct from .
+In particular, note that the number of leaves of is 2 or 4.